Skip to content

 The Portland International Raceway Track

-Portland International Raceway is only 1 mile (1.6 km) west of Interstate 5, easily accessible via MAX Light Rail’s yellow line, adjacent to Delta Park and close to Portland Expo Center.
+Portland International Raceway is only 1 mile (1.6 km) west of Interstate 5 and easy to reach on the MAX Light Rail’s yellow line; it’s adjacent to Delta Park and close to Portland Expo Center.
 The road course has two configurations: a nine-turn course with a lap length of 1.915 miles (3.08 km) and a 12-turn course with a chicane (S-curve) and a total length of 1.967 miles (3.17 km).
 The facility also features a drag racing strip and a dirt course for motocross bikes.

 Cars, Cars, Cars